Celebrating five years of work towards sustainable agricultural outcomes!

 - Partnering with our very own Queensland Fire & Biodiversity Consortium (QFBC), Queensland Fire & Emergency Services, and local councils to deliver 17 fire management information sessions and fire management planning workshops.
 These workshops brought together 412 landholders, offering mapping resources and information to aid them in developing comprehensive fire management plans that collectively covered over 26,626 ha of land.
 It was a crucial step in enhancing fire management strategies in the region which preserve biodiversity.

-- Five Rural Essentials workshops involving 83 landholders held at a number of locations including Beaudesert, Yandina, Kin Kin, and Dayboro, with participants supported in developing Property Management Plans based on improved understanding of their natural assets (soils, land types, native vegetation and biodiversity) and environmental risks, from climate impacts, weeds and pests, erosion, inappropriate fire and grazing management.
+- Five Rural Essentials workshops involving 83 landholders were held at a number of locations including Beaudesert, Yandina, Kin Kin, and Dayboro, with participants supported in developing Property Management Plans based on an improved understanding of their natural assets (soils, land types, native vegetation, and biodiversity) and environmental risks, from climate impacts, weeds and pests, erosion, inappropriate fire, and grazing management.

 Climate adaptation subprogram